odcoda/odcoda.github.io/made-of-math.md

 "Isn't that risky?
 Like, what if someone from Enforcement figures out that they're capable of complex planning and analysis and theory of mind if situated in the right simulation"

 "That seems right.
-You know, I wonder if the predecessors understood this."
+You know, it's a good thing I happened to do that detailed analysis.
+I wonder if the predecessors missed it."

 "I mean, the predecessor species understood their whole language, started this whole simulation, and could talk to them about their dreams and desires all day.
 How could they make the same mistake?"